Monotonicity, bounds and extrapolation of Block-Gauss and Gauss-Radau quadrature for computing $B^T \phi (A) B$: Random enrichment of initial block

 \section{Random enrichment of initial block}

-Adding columns to the initial block $B$ can reduce the number of block-iterations only if the Krylov subspaces generated by the columns have a significant intersection.
+Adding columns to the initial block $B$ can reduce the number of block iterations only if the Krylov subspaces generated by the columns have a significant intersection.
 This is not the case for the problems with localized inputs/outputs considered in section~\ref{sec:PDE}.
 Such problems however are important in remote sensing applications.
 To improve convergence for such a class of problems we experiment with adding random column vectors to $B$ for the problem considered in section~\ref{sec:subsubsection2D}.
 We used an enriched block $B'=[B,R]$, where $R\in \RR^{n\times p'}$ is a block of random vectors.
-The Gauss and Gauss-Radau quadratures using $\mathcal{K}_i(A,B')$ are computed and then use the upper right $p\times p$ block of the computed approximation to ${B'}^T\phi(A,s)B'$ .}
+The Gauss and Gauss-Radau quadratures using $\mathcal{K}_i(A,B')$ are computed and the leading $p\times p$ block of the computed approximation to ${B'}^T\phi(A,s)B'$ is used to approximate ${B}^T\phi(A,s)B$.

-In Figure~\ref{fig:RandVec} we illustrate the effect of adding random vectors to $B$ on the convergence of the method for a shift of $s=10^{-2}$.
+In Figure~\ref{fig:RandVec} we illustrate the effect of adding random vectors to $B$ on the convergence of the method for the shift $s=10^{-2}$ for the 2D diffusion experiments from section~\ref{sec:subsubsection2D}.
 The vectors added have independent, identically distributed entries chosen from the normal distribution $\mathcal{N}(0,1)$.
-Since the block-Lanczos method is a memory-bandwidth limited algorithm on most modern CPU and GPU architectures, adding extra vectors to $B$ comes at a small increase in computational cost per block-Lanczos iteration, yet it greatly affects convergence rates.
-In the solid black curve only the 3 transducers are used in $B$, adding one random vector to $B$ increases the convergence rate as shown by the dashed line, and adding two additional random vectors to $B$ accelerated convergence further if expressed in terms of block-iterations.
-To reach an error of $10^{-6}$ the block-Lanczos iteration with no added vectors needed $m=202$ iterations (solid black line), with one added random vector in needed $m=169$ iterations (dashed black line), with 3 added vectors it required $m=145$ iterations (dotted black line) and with 12 added vectors $m=86$ iterations (dash-dotted black line) With extrapolation only $m=129$ iterations were needed for the case of 3 added random vectors.
+Since the block Lanczos method is a memory-bandwidth limited algorithm on most modern CPU and GPU architectures, adding extra vectors to $B$ comes at a small increase in computational cost per block Lanczos iteration, yet it greatly affects convergence rates.
+In the solid black curve only the 3 transducers are used in $B$, adding one random vector to $B$ increases the convergence rate as shown by the dashed line, and adding two additional random vectors to $B$ accelerated convergence further if expressed in terms of block iterations; see, e.g., \cite{O'Leary1980} for a theoretical analysis.
+To reach an error of $10^{-6}$ the block Lanczos iteration with no added vectors needed $m=202$ iterations (solid black line), with one added random vector in needed $m=169$ iterations (dashed black line), with 3 added vectors it required $m=145$ iterations (dotted black line) and with 12 added vectors $m=86$ iterations (dash-dotted black line).
+With averaging only $m=129$ iterations were needed for the case of 3 added random vectors.